Managing by Network

 The classroom will be open 20 minutes before the start of class.
 Plan to call the conference line, and then log in to the webinar, using the links sent to you via email

 Please log in to the webinar 10 minutes early to troubleshoot any technical difficulties.

-We found some participants encountered a local firewall.
+Some participants may encounter a local firewall.
 If this happens, you will need to contact your IT help desk to get permission to download the WebEx software.
-In the meantime, you can click on the link to "run a temporary application" at WebEx to gain access to the webinar.
+As an immediate workaround, you can click on the link to "run a temporary application" at WebEx to gain access to the webinar.